niflylab/SingleFlyAnalysis/README.md

 	<dt>file_name: str, default 'data_csv'</dt>
 		<dd>Set the basename of the output file</dd>
 		<dd>The default parameter is set to 'data_csv'.</dd>
-    <dd> The frames analyzed, output-data, and the number of times this code was run with this file_name is the of final name of the output file.
+    <dd> The output-data and the number of times this code was run with this file_name is the of final name of the output file.
-    <dd> For example, if the default 'data_csv' is given as the basename, the frames analyzed are 0-120, and it is the first time the code executed with this name the output file name would be:
+    <dd> For example, if the default 'data_csv' is given as the basename and it is the first time the code executed with this name the output file name would be:
-    <dd> "data_csv_0-120_output-data0.csv"
+    <dd> "data_csv_output-data0.csv"
-	<dt>frame_start: int, default 0 </dt>
+	<dt>frame_total: int, default 0 </dt>
-		<dd>The frame the analysis will start analyzing from.</dd>
-  <dt>frame_end: int, default 120 </dt>
-		<dd>The frame the analysis will end analyzing.</dd>
+		<dd>The number of frames that are in the set.</dd>
 </dl>